Fish Type: Cod (AYCE) Price: $11.00

 The bread was billed as homemade and the plain white slices clearly were.
 The excessively finely chopped slaw was also likely homemade and suited my palate just fine, although it wasn’t very zesty.
 The corn was just corn, but was a nice addition to the lineup and worth some extra credit.
 After clearing our plates of these forerunners we were assured the fish would be right out.

-A couple minutes later the scalding hot Cod made its appearance.
+A couple minutes later the scalding hot cod made its appearance.
 I pulled three off the top and instantly went to work.
 This fish is ungodly good.
 While it is difficult to put your finger on exactly what makes the fish so good it is not difficult to eat a ridiculous amount of it.
 Both the batter and the fish were light and flaky resulting in almost perfectly tender filets that practically fall apart in your mouth.
 Our table got at least three full plates of fish delivered, each being hotter than the one that preceded it.
-Simply marvelous.
+Simply divine.

-While the fish is simply out of this world, the fries and tartar are good but certainly not on that level.
+While the fish is out of this world, the fries and tartar are good but certainly not on that level.
 The crinkle cut fries are served all you can eat, and were equally as hot as the fish, but there is really nothing special about them.
 The tartar was probably a little bit better than the fries but was very thin and really spread out on the plate rather than piling high.
 It is homemade and I suspect this thin mix is due to the addition of Ranch dressing which makes it tasty, but runny.

 After eating as much fish as I could eat I wasn’t sure I would have room for the desert which was to follow, however, when the plate of homemade cakes made its appearance I quickly found space.
 The delicious cake, all the pints of milk you can drink, and the great service from parents and students alike help to round out this truly great Fish Fry.